-Congratulations to Jason Stopyra, MD ’00, assistant professor of emergency medicine at Wake Forest Baptist Medical Center, who has been named 2016 North Carolina Doctor of the Year as part of the NC Doctors’ Day observance.
+Congratulations to Jason Stopyra, MD ’00, assistant professor of emergency medicine at Wake Forest Baptist Medical Center, who was named 2016 North Carolina Doctor of the Year as part of the NC Doctors’ Day observance.

 The award honors physicians who are experts in treatment and care, passionate about their patients and active in their communities.